-Farah Bashir's Favourite Reads
+Farah Bashir's All-Time Favourite Reads

 A communications consultant and former photojournalist with Reuters, Farah Bashir is the author of Rumours of Spring, her debut coming-of-age memoir about growing up amidst the political turmoil and violence in Kashmir.